ufal/npfl122/tasks/memory_game.md

 Note that it is valid to try to flip an already removed card.

 Let there be $N$ cards in the environment, $N$ being even.
-There are $N+1$ actions – actions $1..N$ flip the corresponding card, and the action $0$ flips the unused card with the lowest index (or the card $N$ if all have been used already).
+There are $N+1$ actions – the first $N$ flip the corresponding card, and the last action flips the unused card with the lowest index (or the card $N$ if all have been used already).
 The observations consist of a pair of discrete values _(card, symbol)_, where the _card_ is the index of the card flipped, and